 The start of a PhD involves a lot of background reading to bring you from master's level to the cutting edge in your chosen topic.
 You will also take SMSTC courses during your first year.
 Here is a flavour of some of the questions, in no particular order, that I think would be fascinating to study.

 For a given 4-manifold, what is the homotopy type of the space of diffeomorphisms of that 4-manifold?
 More concretely, what is the mapping class group?
 This is a very active area of research, for example see here and here.
 There are many open questions.
 For example the smooth mapping class group of the 4-sphere is unknown.
-Possible techniques include 4-dimensional gauge theory, high dimensional surgery theory, embedding calculus, and configuration space integrals.
+Possible techniques include 4-dimensional gauge theory, surgery theory, embedding calculus, and configuration space integrals.

 What about in the topological category?
 For a fixed 4-manifold, can we compute the mapping class group, i.e. can we classify the self-homeomorphisms up to isotopy?
 There is an intermediate notion called pseudo-isotopy.
 The method for high dimensional manifolds, which we are trying to replicate in dimension 4, breaks up into studying the pseudo-isotopy classes, and then detecting the difference between pseudo-isotopy and isotopy.
 So far, this has only been completed in the simply connected case: see here and here.

 A sphere embedded in 4-space is called a 2-knot.
 One can also embed a surface in 4-space.
 Which classification results can one prove for 2-knots, and more generally for knotted surfaces?
 The papers here and here made some recent progress.
 It is unknown whether every smooth 2-knot, whose complement has infinite cyclic fundamental group, is unknotted, and there are analogous questions for other surfaces.
-Existence questions for embeddings is also interesting.
+Existence questions for embeddings are also interesting.
 Given a 4-manifold and a second homology class, what is the minimal genus of a locally flat surface embedded in the 4-manifold, representing that homology class?

 There are some beautiful known results of the classification of 4-manifolds up to homeomorphism.
 See Chapter 11 of this article for some statements and further references.
 For the case of 4-manifolds with a fixed boundary, classification results are only known for trivial and infinite cyclic fundamental groups.
 For nonorientable 4-manifolds, classifications are only known for fundamental group infinite cyclic and order two.
 Extensions to more situations would be very interesting.